First shots fired in the Revolution. “The shot heard ’round

 Quebec, PQ

-Daniel Morgan involved in an attempt to take Quebec City.
+Daniel Morgan was involved in an attempt to take Quebec City.
+Morgan was taken prisoner.

 27 Feb.
 1776